• Facebook

 Where can English take you?

-Past alumni have gone on to study English Literature, Linguistics, or English Literature dual honours with other subjects such as History, Media, American Studies.
+Past alumni have gone on to study English Literature, Linguistics, or English Literature dual honours with other subjects such as History, Media, Drama, Languages, American Studies.

 How parents can support their child’s learning?